Skip to main content

 You will need the following documents (in pdf form) before you can submit your application:

-• A Record of Title (less than 6 months old)
+• A Record of Title (less than 6 months old).

-• Specifications
+• Specifications relevant to the project.

 • Supporting documents.
 This includes a Ground Report for any foundations or drainage, brace calculations, truss certificates, on-site wastewater details, engineers documents and calculations, cladding specifications (specific to the job and not the entire document), memorandum of design work etc.